d12frosted/elpa-mirror/gnu/vertico-readme.txt

   ELPA package:

-  • [vertico-buffer]: `vertico-buffer-mode' to display Vertico in a separate buffer
+  • [vertico-buffer]: `vertico-buffer-mode' to display Vertico in a separate buffer.
-  • [vertico-directory]: Commands for Ido-like directory navigation
+  • [vertico-directory]: Commands for Ido-like directory navigation.
-  • [vertico-flat]: `vertico-flat-mode' to enable a flat, horizontal display
+  • [vertico-flat]: `vertico-flat-mode' to enable a flat, horizontal display.
-  • [vertico-grid]: `vertico-grid-mode' to enable a grid display
+  • [vertico-grid]: `vertico-grid-mode' to enable a grid display.
-  • [vertico-indexed]: `vertico-indexed-mode' to select indexed candidates with prefix arguments
+  • [vertico-indexed]: `vertico-indexed-mode' to select indexed candidates with prefix arguments.
-  • [vertico-mouse]: `vertico-mouse-mode' to support for scrolling and candidate selection
+  • [vertico-mouse]: `vertico-mouse-mode' to support for scrolling and candidate selection.
+  • [vertico-multiform]: Configure Vertico modes per command or completion category.
-  • [vertico-quick]: Commands to select using Avy-style quick keys
+  • [vertico-quick]: Commands to select using Avy-style quick keys.
-  • [vertico-repeat]: The command `vertico-repeat' repeats the last completion session
+  • [vertico-repeat]: The command `vertico-repeat' repeats the last completion session.
-  • [vertico-reverse]: `vertico-reverse-mode' to reverse the display
+  • [vertico-reverse]: `vertico-reverse-mode' to reverse the display.

   With these extensions it is possible to adapt Vertico such that it matches your preference or behaves similar to other familiar UIs.
 For example, the combination `vertico-flat' plus `vertico-directory' resembles Ido in look and feel.
-For an interface similar to Helm, the extension `vertico-buffer' allows you to configure more freely where the completion buffer opens, instead of growing the minibuffer.
+For an interface similar to Helm, the extension `vertico-buffer' allows you to configure freely where the completion buffer opens, instead of growing the minibuffer.
+Furthermore `vertico-buffer' will adjust the number of displayed candidates according to the buffer height.

   Configuration example for `vertico-directory':

   ┌────
   │ ;; Configure directory extension.
   │ (use-package vertico-directory
+  │   :after vertico
   │   :ensure nil
   │   ;; More convenient directory navigation commands │   :bind (:map vertico-map